-Goals, Objectives, Activities and Roadmap
+Goals, Objectives, Planned Activities and Roadmap

 Goals

-The Coalition for a Baruch Plan for AI seeks to aggregate top NGOs, experts, former public officials, and philanthropists to contribute as much as we can to convince heads of state, security agencies, and key advisors of superpowers, powerful states, all states of the urgent need to do the following:
+The Coalition seeks to aggregate top NGOs, experts, former public officials, and philanthropists to contribute as much as we can to convince heads of state, security agencies, and key advisors of superpowers, powerful states, and all states of the urgent need to do the following:

 2. Agree upon and jump-start a suitable treaty-making process to build such a global IGO for AI that can be expected to be effective, timely, and inclusive enough to achieve its goals.
 It must be much earlier, broader, more inclusive, and high-bandwidth than the one pursued by the Baruch Plan back in 1946 - across military, scientific, and diplomatic domains, and using all diplomatic tracks - inspired by the intergovernmental constituent assembly model.